 I added some heights definitions.

-I extended variants support to change the SVG's fill property on hover and focus.
+.
 This let me style the SVG icons collection from zondicons

 Finally I extended the group variants to change more properties on group hover.